 The 81 Class were eventually pushed from Hunter Valley coal work by the 82 and 90 class locomotives after them, and could be found on almost anything – from interstate freight with National Rail to regional fuel, grain and container trains.
 Pacific National also have a number of 81 class allocated to various yards around the country for heavy shunting duties, and a couple of units are always located at Port Kembla for BHP coal haulage.

 8147 is the only member of the class to have been scrapped, following a level crossing accident near on the Stockinbingal to Parkes cross country line in 2007.
+As the bulk of the 82 Class finds themselves displaced from coal operation, they will continue to move to push 81 Class locomotives out of use and into storage into the 21st Century.

 V/Line – A Class (1984)